-If you're freaking out a little (or a lot) at the thought of pushing a small cantaloupe sized head out of your vagina and also want to do everything you can to avoid unnecessary medical interventions at your birth, including cesarean, you’re probably here because you’re doing your homework ahead of time to learn what to do to make this upcoming passage into motherhood as short, easy, empowering, and as safe as possible for yourself – and your baby.
-I'm here to help!
+If you're freaking out a little (or a lot) at the thought of pushing a small cantaloupe sized head out of your vagina and also want to do everything you can to avoid unnecessary medical interventions at your birth, you're in the right place.

 Fortunately, our bodies know exactly what to do to bring our babies into the world – but we have to support this with:

 - A healthy diet

 - Daily walking or other movement